Oh Wonder (album): Critical reception

 Oh Wonder received mixed to positive reviews from critics.
 Serena Weiss of The Ithacan hailed the album as "simplistically stunning" and "hauntingly beautiful", while praising the chemistry between Gucht and West.
 Music critic Abby Jefers described the albums creation story as “unique” and the music as “astounding.”
 Marcus Floyd of Renowned for Sound described the album as "airy" and "refreshing."

 Usage in media

-The song "All We Do" is featured in the opening credits of the ITV crime drama Unforgotten, at the end of the "Miss Taken" episode of the CBS drama Elementary, in an episode of ITV's Coronation Street, and in the 2015 MTV American slasher horror series Scream.
+The song "All We Do" was used as the theme tune to opening credits of the ITV police drama series Unforgotten; at the end of the "Miss Taken" episode of the CBS drama Elementary; in the "Remains of the Day" episode of the drama Saving Hope; in an episode of ITV's Coronation Street; in the 2015 MTV American slasher horror series Scream; and in Episode 4 of the 2020 Australian crime drama Halifax:Retribution.

 Scream also featured the song "Shark" in season 1 episode 2, and "Technicolor Beat" in season 1 episode 5.
 The song "Drive" was used in the pilot episode of the 2015 BBC drama Doctor Foster.
 “White Blood" was featured in season 3, episode 2 of The CW drama Reign.

 The first verse of the song "Landslide" was sampled in rapper Lil Uzi Vert's song "The Way Life Goes" from their album Luv Is Rage 2, as well as retaining some of the original vocals, so Oh Wonder are credited as featured artists on the song.